bcdev/jpy/doc/install.rst

     git clone https://github.com/bcdev/jpy.git

+If you don't want to use git, you can also download stable source releases from the `jpy releases page <https://github.com/bcdev/jpy/releases>`_ on GitHub.

 In the following it is assumed that the jpy sources are either checked out or unpacked into a directory named ``jpy``.

 .. _build: